-Note: A memory name that is being used is indicated by a green mark.
+Note: A memory name that has already been used is indicated by a blue mark.
 Saving over a previously saved memory overwrites the settings with your current settings.

-- Erase Memory: Erases the selected memory settings - Rename Memory: Renames a saved memory
+- Erase Memory: Erases the selected memory settings

+- Rename Memory: Renames a saved memory

+- 6. Press Esc to exit.